-We talk a lot about connected objects and IoT (Internet of Things) right now.
-These new intelligent objects are emerging, promising to change your daily life: the fridge that fills itself, the plant that speaks to you… A less well-known but equally revolutionary application of these wireless technologies is for communicating between devices, smartphones and/or tablets.
-By allowing other devices to be controlled at a short distance, this opens the way to new ways of teaching, playing or experiencing an event.
+We often discuss connected objects and the Internet of Things (IoT) these days.
+These new intelligent objects are emerging, promising to transform your daily life: a fridge that fills itself, a plant that speaks to you, and much more.
+A less well-known but equally revolutionary application of these wireless technologies is for communication between devices, smartphones, and/or tablets.
+By enabling the control of other devices at a short distance, this opens up new opportunities for teaching, playing, or experiencing an event.

-There’s no need for a robot to revolutionize your everyday life.
-Just look in your pocket!
-Your smartphone is probably equipped with Bluetooth Low Energy (BLE) technology, one of the wireless technologies applied to connected objects.
-It is primarily intended for objects with low bitrate needs and where autonomy is crucial, such as your smartphone or beacon tags.
+You don't need a robot to revolutionize your everyday life.
+Just take a look in your pocket!
+Your smartphone is probably equipped with Bluetooth Low Energy (BLE) technology, which is one of the wireless technologies used for connected objects.
+BLE is primarily intended for objects with low bitrate needs and where autonomy is crucial, such as your smartphone or beacon tags.

-Ok, but why?
-Today is still a bit early to consider all of tomorrow’s uses, but here are the possibilities that we see as the most interesting.
+But why use this feature?
+It may be too early to consider all of tomorrow’s uses, but here are some possibilities we find most interesting.

 The “remote control”